d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-api.md

 tuner.run(number_of_trials=5)
 ```

-Now we can plot the optimization trajectory of the incumbent to get the any-time
+Below we plot the optimization trajectory of the incumbent to get the any-time
 performance of random search:

 ```{.python .input  n=11}